 An exercise in CodeJudge corresponds to a programming exercise from the course.
 When a solution to the exercise is programmed, the program can be submitted (called a submission) to CodeJudge and automatically be tested.

-The exercises in the 'Exercises'-tab are meant to be training exercises.
+The exercises in the Exercises menu are meant to be training exercises.
 There can be submitted any number of solution at any time to these exercises, and the status of the exercise (solved, attempted or un-attempted, see submission status) is determined by the best submission.
 Therefore after solving the exercise, other solutions can still be submitted and tested without changing anything.

 An exercise can have attached relevant files (such as header files, templates etc), which can be downloaded.
-The first test case and it's expected output can usually be shown before submitting any solutions.
+The first test case and its expected output can usually be shown before submitting any solutions.
 After the exercise is solved a suggested solution from the course adminstrator can be shown (if such one is uploaded).

 A submission is a single attempt of solving an exercise by uploading code to CodeJudge.
 You can use as many submissions as needed to solve an exercise, but the lesser the better.
 After submitting the program it is then 'graded', meaning it is compiled and then a number of tests are run to test its correctness.